apavlovics/minesweeper/README.md

 ## JavaScript Code Compression

 There is a script that bundles all JavaScript files into one and minifies the code.
-The script uses [Rollup](https://rollupjs.org/) for bundling and [Terser](https://github.com/terser/terser) for minification.
+The script uses [Rollup](https://rollupjs.org) for bundling and [Terser](https://github.com/terser/terser) for minification.
 Both tools must be available as the global command line tools for the script to work.
-To run the script, go to the project root folder and execute:
+To run the script, go to the project’s root folder and execute:

     scripts/compress.sh